-As parents, we will try all means just to make sure that our children reach their ambitions, and many of them experience performance anxiety or what is popularly known as stage fright.
+As parents, we will try all means just to make sure that our kids reach their ambitions but many have to deal with performance anxiety in children or what is popularly known as stage fright.

 Symptoms Of Performance Anxiety: